 The buttons only control the functions that are listed on them, and they cannot be manually reassigned to any other purpose.
 This is to be expected with an entry-level single-lens reflex camera, which offers very little in the way of customizing options.

 The only time this is not the case is when you are using the live view mode, at which point the four-way controller is rededicated to shifting the autofocus point, and its other capabilities are relocated to the Quick Control menu.
 This behavior has been around for quite some time, and with earlier iterations of the Rebel, we’ve noticed that for certain newly acquired equipment, this lack of consistency can be perplexing.

 Users may be more likely to search for these settings via the touchscreen in the first place due to the camera’s extensive touchscreen functionality.

 The performance of autofocus

-For a very long time, Canon’s single-lens reflex cameras have had a solid reputation for having exceptionally quick phase-detection focusing while shooting via the viewfinder.
+For a long time, Canon’s single-lens reflex cameras have had a solid reputation for exceptionally quick phase-detection focusing while shooting via the viewfinder.
 The EOS 650D is a continuation of that illustrious legacy.

 When using the 700D, you need to pop up the flash in order to get help focusing.
 The phase-detection autofocus of the 700D, on the other hand, is almost flawless in its overall performance.